agmsb/gke-nginx-netpol/README.md

 You can use GKE's network policy enforcement to control the communication between your cluster's Pods and Services.
 To define a network policy on GKE, you can use the Kubernetes Network Policy API to create Pod-level firewall rules.
 These firewall rules determine which Pods and Services can access one another inside your cluster.

-This repo expands on [this](https://cloud.google.com/community/tutorials/nginx-ingress-gke) tutorial by applying network policies to ensure that only traffic from the nginx ingress controller is allowed to the pod; all other traffic from other pods will be denied.
+This repo applies network policies to ensure that only traffic from the nginx ingress controller is allowed to the pod; all other traffic from other pods will be denied.

-## Usage
+## Setup

 Clone this repository.